 Examples: Conan the Barbarian by Robert E. Howard, The Chronicles of Amber by Roger Zelazny

 Urban/Contemporary: Another broad category of fantasy.
-This type can include any of the other subgenres that have books that take place in an urban, contemporary setting.
+This type can include any of the other subgenres that take place in an urban, contemporary setting.
 The most common creatures are vampires, fairies, witches, and werewolves.

 Examples: Sunshine by Robin McKinley, Neverwhere by Neil Gaiman